GomezDerek/LeetCode-Solutions/README.md

 [ Time taken: 33 m 0 s ]

 "Wow, I overcomplicated this, but hey!
 I Almost made it under 30min!"

+### 40. Number of Islands
+[ Conceded after 1 h 20 m ]

+"Popping from the front of a Python list takes O(N) time?! 🤯🤦‍♂️"

+### 41. Rotting Oranges
+[ Time taken: 48 m 47 s ]

+" I solved my first graph question w/ no outside help!
+So much code though, no way I could do this in less than 30 minutes"

+### 42. Search in Rotated Sorted Array
+[ Conceded after 50 m ]

+"This is the hardest problem I've ever done..."